Myfox: Myfox Home Alarm

 Myfox Home Alarm is a DIY security system that works with a Bluetooth key fob to recognize users and automatically disarm the alarm.

-The system’s IntelliTAG can detect break-in attempts by analyzing and differentiating vibrations and impacts.
+The system's IntelliTAG can detect break-in attempts by analyzing and differentiating vibrations and impacts.
 Myfox Home Alarm also allows the user to invite people from his/her network (friends, neighbors, family) to keep an eye on his/her home through what it calls a “community”.

 The system includes an IntelliTAG, a 110 dB siren, a Bluetooth key fob to disarm the alarm, and a Link to ensure Wi-Fi connection.

-Myfox Home Alarm is wireless.
-It connects to Wi-Fi and can be controlled through the Myfox app.
-When a break-in attempt is detected, a smartphone notification is sent to the user and/or his community and includes the option to call a designated emergency contact, which can be local authorities.
+Myfox Home Alarm is wireless; it connects to Wifi and can be controlled through the Myfox app.
+When a break-in attempt is detected, a smartphone notification is sent to the user and/or their community, including the option to call a designated emergency contact, which can be local authorities.
 The application also informs users about who is in the home.

 Myfox Security Camera

-Myfox Security Camera has a motorized shutter to respect protect users' need for privacy.
-While the user is away, the camera’s integrated infrared detector registers movement and records it.
-The motorized shutter automatically covers the camera lens for privacy when the user comes home.
-It can also be closed remotely by a click on the smartphone application.
+Myfox Security Camera is equipped with a motorized shutter to respect users' privacy needs.
+The camera's integrated infrared detector registers movement and records it while the user is away, but the motorized shutter automatically covers the camera lens for privacy when the user comes home.
+Additionally, the shutter can also be closed remotely with just a click on the smartphone application.